ReDnAxE/project-quality-inspector/README.md

 * Add notice / alert level concept for expectations in each rule config
 * Add link to CONTRIBUTING.md file which explain how to easily develop new rule
 * Add rule which expecting specific content in files
-* Git-rule : To much no merged branches ?
 * Generate Junit.xml file
 * Find more rules ;)